77 building contractors social media post ideas

 A survey made by the Construction Marketing Association shows that 100% of the construction professionals they interviewed use social media.1

-Here are social media tools that the construction industry professionals use.2
+Here are social media tools that the construction industry professionals use according to a survey.2

 - YouTube – 100%